ngsanogo/ngsanogo/content/resume.md

 ## Professional Experience

 + **Data manager at <a href= "https://aphp.fr" target = "_blank">APHP</a>** from 01/09/2017 to now
-Development of algorithm in R of consistency check, creation of database (CleanWeb), reporting with R and development of application (Shiny).
+Development of algorithm in R of consistency check, creation of eCRF (CleanWeb, REDcap), reporting with R, development of application in [Shiny](https://shiny.rstudio.com/) and development of packages in R.

 + **Internship as data manager at <a href= "https://aphp.fr" target = "_blank">APHP</a>** from 15/02/2017 to 15/08/2017
-Development of algorithm in R of consistency check, creation of database (CleanWeb), reporting with R.
+Development of algorithm in R of consistency check, creation of eCRF (CleanWeb), reporting with R.

 + **Internship at <a href= "http://www.instat-mali.org/" target = "_blank">INSTAT-MALI/ Mali</a>**
-Updating and cleaning data on Malian companies, learning R and VBA.
+Data management of national data on private sector business, learning R and VBA.

 ## Teaching